Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Proof of Theorem .

-We proceed as before, but we have now to perform an ultimate gluing between $U_k$ and $U_1$ to obtain $K_U$, still using the changes of charts of Proposition 1.
+yielding \eqref{trivialinjection} and a smooth trivialization \eqref{trivialdiff} (shrinking $U$ if necessary). \\ Repeating the process, we construct the map $\Xi_U$ as desired as well as the smooth trivialization.
+So we are done. \\ Assume now that $c$ is a loop.
+We use once again a foliated adapted covering and assume \eqref{furtherass}.
+We proceed as before, but we have now to perform an ultimate gluing between $U_k$ and $U_1$ to obtain $K_U$, still using the changes of charts of Theorem \ref{foliation}.
 Let $K$ denote the analytic space obtained by making all the gluings except for the last one.
 We also have a smooth map

-analogous to \lastnum[-18].
+analogous to \eqref{trivialinjection}.
 The last gluing to perform is defined through an analytic map

-which is equal as before to $e(\eta)$ for some analytic map $\eta$ from $K_k\cap U_1$ into $L$ because of \lastnum[-15].
+which is equal as before to $e(\eta)$ for some analytic map $\eta$ from $K_k\cap U_1$ into $L$ because of \eqref{furtherass}.
 So we may proceed as before and extend smoothly $\eta$ to

 equal to $\eta$ on $V'_k\subset K_k$ for some open set $V'_k$ included in $V_k$.
 We assume it meets $\Xi_k(c\cap U_k)$.
-Now, up to shrinking the $U_i$'s, we have that $e(\eta)\cdot K$ is a smooth global transverse section to the $\Gamma_L$-foliation on $U\cap\Cal I$.
-This proves at the same time that the space $K_U$ obtained from $K$ after performing the last gluing is homeomorphic to $e(\eta)\cdot K$, hence Hausdorff and by construction an analytic space; and that the foliation is smoothly trivial.
+Now, up to shrinking the $U_i$'s, we have that $e(\eta)\cdot K$ is a smooth global transverse section to the $L$-foliation on $U\cap\mathcal I$.
+This proves at the same time that the space $K_U$ obtained from $K$ after performing the last gluing is homeomorphic to $e(\eta)\cdot K$, hence Hausdorff and by construction an analytic space; and that the foliation is smoothly trivial. \\ The injection \eqref{trivialinjection} and the trivialization \eqref{trivialdiff} are then obtained as before. \\ We note the following uniqueness property \begin{corollary} The analytic space $K_U$ is unique up to a.c. isomorphism, that is does not depend on the choice of the adapted covering and of the Kuranishi maps. \end{corollary}